 My bottom line? the second I see a generic book cover I am gone.
 What else in the book did the author not care about?
 If you can’t be bothered to have a reasonably nice looking cover, I can’t be bothered to read your book, let alone buy it.

-How can you go beyond generic without breaking the bank?
+How can you go beyond generic book covers without breaking the bank?